Do I need to pay a Service Charge?

 One of the key aspects of being a Leaseholder is that you will be required to pay a service charge.
 This is a sum of money collected monthly which covers your share of the cost of maintaining the communal area of the development and administering the contracts, buildings insurance and major work.

 Service charges usually only apply to apartments, though there can be service charges for houses if there are shared areas such as car parks or gardens and play areas.

 Shared owners will contribute to the service charge in the same way as an outright Leaseholder would.

 You will pay your service charge to us by direct debit.
-Your service charge is reviewed on April 1st each year based on the expenditure of the previous year.
+Your service charge is reviewed on 1 April each year based on the expenditure of the previous year.
 Audited accounts for each financial year are prepared and issued in September.
-We may request a payment for any shortfall in the accounts from all Leaseholders.
-We will tell you the new service charge amount by mid March each year.
+We will tell you the new service charge amount by mid-March each year.

 - Cost of repairing and replacing communal lighting.

 - Cost of general repairs to communal areas.

 - Cleaning communal areas (typically once a week).

 - Maintenance and repair of communal door entry systems.